Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

-Summary: For generations the Nomeolvides women have tended the gardens of La Pradera, a lush estate that enchants visitors from around over the world.
+Summary: For generations, the Nomeolvides women have tended the gardens of La Pradera, a lush estate that enchants visitors from all over the world.
 The family harbors a horrible secret, however.
 If these women ever fall too deeply in love, their lovers will disappear.
 One day, a strange boy named Fel appears in the gardens, who knows nothing of who he is or where he came from.
 As Estrella tries to help the strange boy piece together his unknown past, dark secrets are uncovered.

 Bi Representation: The main character, Estrella, as well as her four cousins, are all bisexual Latina women.
 Though the author never actually uses the word “bisexual” in the novel, all of these women are portrayed as liking more than one gender.
 There is also plenty of genderqueer and gay representation throughout Wild Beauty.